 Backyards – they’re not just for humans anymore

-In the middle of such a storm, one would think that our nation’s backyard birds would be hunkered down somewhere.
-We weren’t sure if any would be out, but we put extra food in all the feeders just in case.
+One would think that in the middle of such a storm our backyard birds would be riding out the weather somewhere snow-free and protected.
+We weren’t sure of their status, so we put food in all the feeders just in case.

-As it turned out, none of them were concerned about braving the weather to feast at an all-you-can-eat buffet, even when it was howling out!
+As it turned out, many/all of them braved the weather in order to feast at our all-you-can-eat buffet, even when it was howling out!

-Even though the cardinal is bigger than the sparrows, it isn’t able to maneuver itself onto a landing spot of the hanging glass feeder if a bird is already there, so it has to wait its turn on a nearby branch.
-Of course, it didn’t take the cardinal long to realize those sparrows were never going to let him take a turn, so he found a quieter restaurant.
+devouring snacking inside the Cone of Blueness, and so had to wait its turn on a nearby branch.
+It didn’t take the cardinal long to realize those sparrows were never going to let him take a turn, and so he took himself off to find a quieter restaurant.

 The Blue Jays, not known to be slow on the uptake, followed the cardinal’s lead and checked out the momentarily-sparrow-free upper feeder as well.
 The upstair’s feeder was a DIY project inspired by an IKEA indoor greenhouse.
 We like it because we don’t have to go outside to fill it.
 The birds like it because it is roomy.
-The only downside for them is they are further away from the safety of the trees and bushes.
-Still, they will fly up to it when the other feeders are either too crowded or empty.
+The only downside for the birds is they are further away from the safety of the trees and bushes.
+Still, they will fly up to it when the other feeders are either too crowded or empty (of food).

 And now for the humans